-Learning never stops for digital marketing experts, and this is something that makes this profession very interesting and challenging.
-While communication skills may not be needed directly for the course, it's essential that you're an effective digital marketer and a marketer in general.
-Digital marketing managers who focus on search engine optimization (SEO) continuously evaluate search engine methodology, including algorithms, to achieve optimal search engine results. .
+Learning never stops for digital marketers; this is something that makes this profession very interesting and challenging.
+While communication skills may not be needed directly for the coursework, they are essential for being an effective digital marketer and marketer in general.
+Digital marketing managers who focus on search engine optimization (SEO) continuously evaluate search engine methodology including algorithms to achieve optimal search engine results.